Kiinyo/kii/README.md

 # kii
-A simple JS framework for making games
+A simple JS framework for making games!